HDG-Community/hdg-wiki-two/content/glossary.md

 - **Core Worlds** - The heart of the Compact, located in the Triangulum Galaxy, including the affini homeworld.
 See [[worlds-locations|Worlds & Locations]].
 - **Cosmic Navy** - Terran Cosmic Navy (see below).
 - **Cotyledon** - The first florets of a species.
 See [[florets-domestication|Florets & Domestication]].
-- **Cubeship** - Automated package delivery ships used by the Compact.
 ### D
 - **Data Pad** - Tablet computers.
-- **DE** / Domesticated Era - Notation for date counted in years since the signing of the Human Domestication Treaty, with 2554 CE being year 0.
+- **DE** / Domesticated Era / TPY / Terran Protectorate Year - Notation for date counted in years since the signing of the Human Domestication Treaty, with 2554 CE being year 0.
 Used by some in terran space years after domestication.
 - **Digitization** - Process by which a biological sophont becomes a digital one.
 See [[digitization|Digitization]].
 - **Dirt** - Affini curse.
 - **DNEEF** / Do Not Engage Executive Function - Type of clause or section in a domestication contract which relieves the floret of making decisions ever again.
 Also used to refer to a temporary state of similar conditions for a floret.